Umbrella Company in Bulgaria

 How to File Taxes in Bulgaria

 Individuals who receive only employment income during the year and do not have any liabilities or tax relief are not required to file a tax return.
 Tax on your income from employment is assessed in advance by your employer during the year.
-If you disagree with your tax assessment, you can appeal to the tax office.
+If you disagree with your tax assessment, you can appeal to the tax office(link is external).

 The process of filing tax returns for all other individuals involves:

-Step 1: Install the basic certificates of StampIT here.
+Step 1: Install the basic certificates of StampIT here(link is external).
 To do this, you first install the StampIT Global Root CA and then the Global Qualified CA.

 Step 3: Once you have an electronic signature, you must submit an application to the NRA for the use of electronic services.
 The application must be sent online and signed with an electronic signature.

-Step 4: Once all the requirements have been fulfilled, you may access e-services.
+Step 4: Once all the requirements have been fulfilled, you may access e-services(link is external).

 Step 5: File your tax return.
 Tax deductions include: